 Water for Eritrea – Sand storage dam – A village fights for ist future A movie about our sand storage dam project in Begu-Valley, Eritrea, coming from our latest visit in October 2019.
 We are a group of engineers from Hamburg.

 First Workshop of our project „sustainable university community“, TeoG Brazil on the production of waste bins for the university campus of Santa Catarina in Araranguá.
 The workshop ist he first action of this project on forming a more sustainable campus and increase TeoGs popularity.

 Water supply and maintenance project – Kabonwule, Northern Ghana Kabonwule in Northern Region of Ghana lacks water during the dry season.
 Additionally, high fluoride-contents in the ground water lead to health issues.
 Our Ghanaian members Joseph, Edmund and John upgraded an old well with a new pump, adding a new water source to the village.
 Village inhabitants were trained on how to use an easy-to-get filter material to reduce fluoride concentrations in the drinking water.
 Find more infomration:

 Winta Kesete Masters students at Karlsruher Institut für Technologie (KIT) joined us on our trip in September and reports on our water project.

 Video and Copyright by Kai Gebel More about the project

-Klaas Jerit Witte and Hannes Schwessinger were born in Akuapim, Ghana in the spring of 2012 and have carried out the project “Plastic Disposal at Schools in Ghana.
+Klaas Jerit Witte and Hannes Schwessinger visited Akuapim, Ghana in spring 2012 and implemented the project „plastic disposal at schools in Ghana“.